Likona-Dev/Capstone-Project-III/README.md

 user.txt:
 Stores the username and password for each user that has permission to use your program (task_manager.py).

+When the user chooses to generate reports, two text files, called task_overview.txt and user_overview.txt are created.

 Program on startup: